urql-graphql/urql/docs/basics/core.md

 supports by adding new exchanges to this list.
 On [the "Architecture" page](../architecture.md) we'll also learn more about what exchanges are and why they exist.

-For now it's sufficient for us to know that our requests are executed using the logic in the exchanges in order.
+For now, it's enough for us to know that our requests are executed using the logic in the exchanges in order.
 First, the `dedupExchange` deduplicates requests if we send the same queries twice, the `cacheExchange` implements the default "document caching" behaviour (as we'll learn about on the ["Document Caching"](./document-caching.md) page), and lastly the `fetchExchange` is